Tramadol and St. John's Wort: Can You Take Them Together?

 Why is this important?

 Serotonin syndrome can develop within hours of starting the combination or after a dose increase.
-Early symptoms - restlessness, sweating, tremor, dilated pupils, diarrhea, and shivering - are easy to dismiss as flu or anxiety.
-As the syndrome progresses it can produce hyperreflexia, clonus, muscle rigidity, high fever, tachycardia, hypertension, and altered mental status.
-Severe cases cause seizures, rhabdomyolysis, kidney failure, and death.
+The early signs - restlessness, sweating, tremor, dilated pupils, diarrhea, and shivering - are easy to mistake for a virus or anxiety, which can delay recognition.

 What should you do?